adobe/aem-guides-wknd-graphql/README.md

 More details about the React app can be found [here](./react-app).

-## Tutorial
+## Tutorial (TBD)

-Looking for a hands on guide?
-Checkout [Getting Started with AEM Headless - GraphQL](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/overview.html).
-An end-to-end tutorial illustrating how to build-out and expose content using AEM’s GraphQL APIs and consumed by an external app, in a headless CMS scenario.
-The React App in this repository is used as part of the tutorial.
+A tutorial illustrating how to integrate SPA Editor with this WKND App is in the works!
+Stay tuned on Experience League!

 ## Contributing